 A phylogenetic tree represents a hypothesis about how taxa are related to each other.
 That hypothesis is derived from existing evidence: data collected through observation of morphological or genetic traits, also called character states.
 Morphological data include structural features, types of organs, and specific skeletal arrangements.
 Genetic data include mitochondrial DNA sequences, ribosomal RNA gene sequences, and any genomic genes of interest.

 These types of data are used to identify homology, which means similarity due to common ancestry.
 In that same way that individuals inherit traits from their parents, homology indicates a shared, derived ancestry for a trait.
 For example,

-- all humans have large brains and opposable thumbs because our ancestors did.
+- all humans have large brains and opposable thumbs because they inherited it from their ancestors.

-- all mammals produce milk from mammary glands because their ancestors did.
+- all mammals produce milk from mammary glands because they inherited it from their ancestors.

 Trees are evolutionary hypotheses constructed on the principle of parsimony, which is the idea that the most likely branching pattern is the pattern that requires the fewest changes.
 For example, it is much more likely, or parsimonious, that all mammals produce milk because they all inherited mammary glands from a common ancestor that produced milk from mammary glands, versus the alternate hypothesis that mammary glands evolved independently in multiple lineages.